eclipsesource/tabris-js/doc/ui.md

 }).appendTo(navigationView);
 ```

-On back navigation, the topmost page will be disposed.
-Likewise, you can call `dispose()` on a page to remove it from the stack.
-When a page is removed that is not the topmost page, all pages on top will be disposed and removed as well.
+On back navigation, the topmost page will be removed from the stack and disposed.
+To prevent pages from being automatically disposed on back navigation you can set its `autoDispose` property to `false`.
+This allows you to re-use the page later on.
+If you do so, please ensure that pages are disposed when they are no longer needed to avoid memory leaks.

-On Android, the system back button can also be used to navigate back.

 ### Using Tabs